hail2u/html-best-practices/README.md

 ### Prefer implicit ARIA semantics

-Some element has a implicit ARIA role in an HTML document, don’t specify.
+Some element has a implicit ARIA role in an HTML document, don’t specify it.

 Bad: